 - Broken Hip Bones – Hip fractures occur at the upper end of the femur.
 In my practice, hip and femur fractures seem to be the worst and most troublesome.
 The pelvis plays a great part in the balance and movement of your body.
 Once damaged, the body takes substantial time to heal.
 Depending on the type of break, surgery can involve screws, plates and even total hip replacement (Via OrthoInfo).

 - Deep Vein Thrombosis – in simple terms, a blood clot that is located deep in your body.
 Injury from trauma to your leg during an accident or the surgery required to repair your injuries may both cause a DVT.
 Pulmonary embolisms are a complication of a DVT.
 If you have unexplained pain, swelling or discoloration, you should seek medical attention (Via HealthLine).

 - Knee Injury – A knee cap (patella) can be broken or dislocated.
-Patellar fractures are common in head on collisions.
-Immobilization may work to heal the fracture, but if your patella shattered- surgery will be needed.
+Patellar fractures are common in a head on collision.
+Immobilization may work to heal the fracture, but if your patella is shattered- surgery will be needed.
 Unfortunately, post-traumatic arthritis, weakness and chronic pain are long term possibilities (Via OrthoInfo).
-Also, a torn meniscus can lead to knee instability, inability to move your knee normally or persistent knee pain (Via Mayo Clinic).
+Also, a acl injury or torn meniscus can lead to knee instability, inability to move your knee normally or persistent knee pain (Via Mayo Clinic).